Skip to main content

 Why Farmers Consider Life Insurance

-Farming is one of the most dangerous occupations in Australia, heavy machinery, livestock, chemicals, and remote locations.
-Many farmers carry significant debt on land and equipment, making life insurance essential for protecting the family and the farm.
+Farming is one of the most dangerous occupations in Australia: heavy machinery, livestock, chemicals, and remote locations.
+Many farmers also carry significant debt on land and equipment, which makes life insurance an important way to protect both the family and the farm if the worst happens.

 Workplace Risks for Farmers